refi64/vuedart/site/web/pages/components.md

 ## Declaring methods

-Last but not least, I want to touch on methods.
-You know what these are already; the question is, how do you define them in VueDart?
+There are two more things I want to touch: methods and mixins.
+You know what methods are already; the question is, how do you define them in VueDart?
 Try this in `show_name.dart`:

 ```dart
 @VueComponent('show-name', template: '<<')